See also:

 1.5 There are additional regulations that apply to:

 1.6 York Graduate Research School (YGRS) is responsible for postgraduate research (PGR) provision at the University of York.
 York Graduate Research School Board (YGRSB) - which reports via University Research Committee to Senate - is responsible for overseeing the work of YGRS.
-YGRSB has three sub-committees: PGR Policies and Programme Committee (PPPC) (to assure the standards of PGR programmes, and to monitor and promote the enhancement of the quality of the academic experience of PGRs), PGR Funding and Recruitment Committee (to ensure accountability, transparency and consistency with respect to the funding and recruitment of PGRs), and PGR Experience Committee (to coordinate and oversee matters relating to the support and personal and professional development of PGRs and to promote a vibrant community of PGRs).
+YGRSB has two sub-committees: PGR Policies and Programme Committee (PPPC) (to assure the standards of PGR programmes, and to monitor and promote the enhancement of the quality of the academic experience of PGRs), and PGR Experience Committee (to coordinate and oversee matters relating to the support and personal and professional development of PGRs and to promote a vibrant community of PGRs).
+YGRS also works closely with the Standing Committee on Assessment (SCA).

 (i) the consideration of a range of statistical data (where appropriate analysed by department and demographic factors) including: